breatheco-de/content/src/content/lesson/html-input-html-textarea.md

 ---
 title: "Understanding HTML Input HTML Text Area and Forms..."
 subtitle: "HTML Forms, HTML input, and HTML text-area are really easy to understand, and they are the ONLY way to make interactive websites without AJAX.
-These basic concepts represent 90% of everything you need to know about forms ."
+These basic concepts represent 90% of everything you need to know about forms."
 cover: "https://www.desktopbackground.org/p/2013/09/13/637935_nasa-wallpapers_1600x1200_h.jpg"
 textColor: "white"
 status: "published"